-Important: This is a percentage value, from 0 to 100.
+Note: This is a percentage value, from 0 to 100.

-Serial Cmd: <K717, minimum number of bars, minimum number of qualified scan lines, start/stop status>
+Serial Cmd: <K717,minimum number of bars,minimum number of qualified scan lines, start/stop status>

-Options: Any number from 0 to 100 (0 disables this feature).
+Options: 0 to 100 (0 = disabled).

 Start/Stop Status

 Definition: When enabled, both Start and Stop characters need to be present to qualify as a decodable symbol.
 In the case of PDF417, only a Stop needs to be present.